'Toy boy': Gyrating man assaults stranger at shopping centre

 But last week the Government repealed the three-strikes law and so Rowe could now be sentenced without that being a factor.

-Rowe was still eligible for preventive detention, where prisoners may be released on parole but remain managed by Corrections for the rest of their life and can be recalled to prison at any time, and Crown prosecutor Cherie Clarke pursued the sentence.
+However Rowe was still eligible for preventive detention, where prisoners may be released on parole but remain managed by Corrections for the rest of their life and can be recalled to prison at any time, and Crown prosecutor Cherie Clarke pursued the sentence.

 She said the focus was not on punishing Rowe but on protecting the community, pointing out he is assessed as a high risk of reoffending.